Python3-8/docimg/README.md

 $ cd DocImg
 ```

-### Running on Linux
+### Running on Linux and Mac
-On Linux, DocImg's programs can be run with ease, as shown below.
+On Linux and Mac, DocImg's programs can be run with ease, as shown below.
 ```sh
 $ ./docimg -h
 usage: docimg [-h] input output